Inauguration 2017: How To Get Tickets And What To Expect Before And After Trump’s Address

-If you want to see Donald Trump be sworn in as the 45th President of the United States up close — you’re in luck.
+If you want to see Donald Trump be sworn in as the 45th president of the United States up close, you’re in luck.
 The Joint Congressional Committee on Inaugural Ceremonies just released how the general public can obtain a ticket to Trump’s inauguration that will take place on January 20.

 Organizers are expecting millions of people to descend on the National Mall to watch Trump’s inauguration, but only 250,000 lucky Trump supporters will have the chance to experience history up close and personal.
 The committee will release these tickets to members of Congress on Monday who are expected to distribute them among their constituents.
 If you’re interested in attending and want to receive tickets, contact your congressman and request a ticket to the 2017 inauguration.

-According to The Washington Post, ticket holders will be able to attend Trump’s inauguration after entering Capitol Grounds through a designated entrance for each respective section.
+According to the Washington Post, ticket holders will be able to attend Trump’s inauguration after entering Capitol Grounds through a designated entrance for each respective section.
 The general public can still attend the 58th Presidential Inauguration without a ticket, but it’s highly unlikely people without a ticket will be able to get very close.
 People without a ticket to the inaugural address will be unable to get closer than the Fourth Street intersection on the Mall.

 Before Trump’s Inaugural Address